 Your Company takes all effective steps to resolve complaints from shareholders of the Company.
 The Complaints are duly attended by the Company/ Registrar & Transfer Agent and the same are resolved within prescribed time.

-During the year FY 2021-22, no complaint was received from shareholders of the Company and no complaint was pending as on 31st March, 2022.
+During the year 2022-23, no complaint was received from the shareholders of the Company and no complaint was pending as on 31st March, 2023.
 There were no complaints of shareholders received from BSE Limited on BSE portal and SEBI on SCORES platform.